sheyijojo/Docker_CERT/7-Docker-swarm/3-swarm-services.md

 ```

 ## Replicas vs Global Service Types
+A global service will always deploy exactly one instance of the application on all the nodes in the cluster.
 ```md
 ## Diff types of services
 The default service is the replicated service